topfreegames/jaeger-tracer-node/README.md

 ```

 ## Advanced Usage
-In case there is need for manually creating spans, two aproaches exist for referencing the parent.
+In case there is need for manually creating spans, two approaches exist for referencing the parent.

 Notice that the spans need to be propagated in order for the patched libraries to know which is the current span.
 Also, if your custom code sends requests to other servers, the span can be injected into a carrier for transmission.